mantidproject/mantid/docs/source/release/v3.13.0/direct_inelastic.rst

 .. contents:: Table of Contents
    :local:

-.. warning:: **Developers:** Sort changes under appropriate heading
-    putting new features at the top of the section, followed by improvements, followed by bug fixes.

 Interfaces
 ----------

 New
 ###

 - Added the ability to manually specify a temperature for a set of runs in the TOFTOF reduction dialog.

 Improvements
 ############

 - :ref:`PyChop <PyChop>` has been updated to calculate rep-rate multiplication for MAPS and MARI.
 In addition, it now supports loading instrument parameters from a YAML file, and also plots the Q-E coverage.

 Algorithms
 ----------